bahrus/pdpu/README.md

     b)  If no host is found, the monitoring will be done on query string and hash string parameters (using the & separator).
 5)  You can copy all properties of the source to the target if you specify to="{.:.}" (tested).

-p-d, p-u and p-d-x, when combined into a single file, totals ~2.8KB minified and gzipped.
+p-d, p-u and p-d-x, when combined into a single file, totals ~2.9KB minified and gzipped.

+When p-destal is added, the total is 3.1 kb minified and gzipped.

 ## Install the Polymer-CLI